codeRusty/ngx-api-gun/README.md

 5) Retry Offlines

-You can also use this package to convert from text to image and then save it.
+#OR

+You can just simply let the library do make the request and then let just track if any errors.

+`clearAll()`, or specific buffer when you feel its the right time.!!!!

 ## Installation